Delek Drilling to get $980 million for spinning off Tamar stake

 JERUSALEM (Reuters) - Israel's Delek Drilling (DEDRp.TA) said on Tuesday it expected to get $980 million from spinning off a 9.25 percent stake in the Tamar natural gas project.

-The new company, Tamar Petroleum (IPO-TAMA.TA), is in the process of listing on the Tel Aviv Stock Exchange.
+The new company, Tamar Petroleum IPO-TAMA.TA, is in the process of listing on the Tel Aviv Stock Exchange.

 Tamar Petroleum this month raised $650 million in a Tel Aviv debt offering and another $330 million in a share offering on Monday.